Best vertical monitor 2023 - Our top picks

 Your choice of vertical monitor should be based largely on your desired specifications, such as screen size and resolution, as well as if the monitor can be mounted vertically with the included stand.

-Even if it can't, using a standard VESA stand can also enable verticality, but if you're looking to save on expenditure, having the option built-in will be important.
+Even if it can't, using a standard VESA stand can also enable verticality, but if you're looking to save on total cost, having the option built-in will be important.

-We've put together a selection of the best vertical monitor options, based on specs, features, and general reviews, as well as making sure they can be turned vertically with their included stand.
+We're getting away from the point though - we've put together a list of the best vertical monitor options, based on specs, features, and general reviews, as well as making sure they can be turned vertically with their included stand.
 Let's get to it!

 Credit: LG